Ponta Porã

 Ponta Porã is a municipality located in the Brazilian state of Mato Grosso do Sul.
-Its population is 98,598 (2025) and its area is 5,329 km^{2}.
+Its population is 99,572 (2026) and its area is 5,329 km^{2}.
 It has a dry border and a conurbation with the city of Pedro Juan Caballero in Paraguay.

 Ponta Porã is 1346 km away from Brasília, the country's capital, and 324 km away from Campo Grande, the state capital.
-Ponta Porã has a humid subtropical climate with a temperature of 30 C throughout the year.
+Ponta Porã has a humid subtropical climate with temperatures averaging 29 C throughout the year.
 The city's economy is focused on agriculture and livestock.
 The main crops found near the city are soybeans, wheat and corn.

 Ponta Porã International Airport is located in the municipality with scheduled flights to São Paulo.